 The

-video "Touching Soap Films" is an educational film about the world of SOAP
+video "Touching Soap Films" is an educational film about the world

-physical problems have influenced as many branches of mathematics in the
+SURFACES.
+Few other physical problems have influenced as many

-past 200 years as have the study of soap films.
-A soap film is physically
+branches of mathematics in the past 200 years as have the study of

-similar to a piece of rubber surface which tries to contract itself under
+surface which tries to contract itself under surface tension to a

-surface tension to a surface with least area.
-Surfaces with least area
+surface with least area.
+Surfaces with least area appear as

-appear as optimal solutions of many problems, for example, since the
+optimal solutions of many problems, for example, since the

-1960's, they have been used in architecture as models for light roof
+1960's, they have been used in architecture as models for light

-constructions such as the Olympic stadium in Munich.
+roof constructions such as the Olympic stadium in Munich.
 Also, in

-crystallography, physics and chemistry soap films are used as separating
+crystallography, physics and chemistry soap films are used as

-surfaces between grids of atoms.
+separating surfaces between grids of atoms.

 |